-Plant out vegetables including runner beans, brussel sprouts, cabbages, cauliflower, celery, kale, leeks, lettuce, outdoor tomatoes, purple sprouting broccoli and winter cabbages into the open garden or raised bed.
+- Plant out vegetables including runner and climbing beans, brussel sprouts, cabbages, cauliflower, celery, kale, leeks, lettuce, outdoor tomatoes, purple sprouting broccoli and winter cabbages into the open garden or raised bed.

-Net vunerable crops to protect them from insects that will smoother the plants and butterflies that will lay eggs and have caterpillars that will eat the leaves.
-For more information and videos on how to use and benefit from netting, please click here
+- Net vunerable crops to protect them from insects that will smoother the plants and butterflies that will lay eggs and have caterpillars that will eat the leaves.

 - Take cuttings of carnations, fuchias, herbs and many shrubs and perennials to root in the greenhouse.